These pages contain a range of useful information. Please check back regularly for updates

 We recognise that many of our trainees will have gained their primary medical qualification outside the UK and that while some will already have extensive experience, others may be new, or relatively new, to both the UK and the NHS.

-We recommend you take a look at this website which is run by two Core Medical Trainees from Plymouth and has much information that will be helpful for those new to UK practice:
+We also recommend you take a look at this website which was developed by two Core Medical Trainees from Plymouth and has much information that will be helpful for those new to UK practice:

 Key Learning Resources

 The majority of your learning will be self-directed.
 To systematically learn around subjects as you pass through your training, using effective study habits, is known to enhance your chances of success.

 While pretty long, it is worth familiarising yourself with the RCGP curriculum, as well as the life stages, clinical and professional topic guides.